To enjoy the full Mail & Guardian online experience: please upgrade your browser

 In the kitchen of one of the farm’s cottages a family huddles in semi-darkness around a wood stove.

-There is no 7de Laan or television news tonight.
+7de Laan or television news tonight.
 A candle on the kitchen table illuminates half a dozen faces: three generations of Joostenbergs.
 It is a silent, sombre scene.

 Joostenberg’s wife, Lea (58), buries her face in her hands and weeps.
 The nebuliser she needs to manage her asthma cannot run without electricity.